tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 $$P(y) = \hat{y}^y (1-\hat{y})^{(1-y)} \tag{4}$$

-Our goal is to output the correct probability value given the data.
-This means that we want to maximize the likelihood of the above function.
-Likelihood function measures how likely are the given data points to have come from the modelled probability distribution (equation 3 in our case).
+Our goal is to get highest probability,$$P(y)=1$$(correct prediction),for all $$y$$ in the dataset with our model $$\hat{y}$$.
+We may not get highest probability but we can surely try our best to maximize it.
+The probability of all the data points to have come from the modeled distribution (equation 4) is called the likelihood.
+Hence, we want to maximize the likelihood of the above function.

 For each data point $$\boldsymbol{x_i}$$,